donutkre/miniiiiiiiitalk/README.md

 Minitalk
 --------------------------------------
-### This rush is meant to make you realize a little swap program of datas using UNIX signals.
+### This project is meant to make you realize a little swap program of datas using UNIX signals.

 - Basic I/O function: write